Snemurmu/MiniStore/README.md

 #The indoor store name is Ministore.

-A  small desktop application has been developed to keep track of all of the sales perfectly.
+<p>A  small desktop application has been developed to keep track
+of all of the sales perfectly.</p>

 There is 2 parts on the application developement.